ForeverPhoenix21/PacMen-Exercise/README.md

 ## Usage:

-<p> This exercise was made to demonstrate asynchronous programing techniques along with the use of map markers. </p>
+<p> The PacMen Exercise demonstrates how to pull objects from arrays and the how to
+manipulate objects in the DOM</p>

 ## Roadmap: